froukje/de-zoomcamp/week_1_basics_n_setup/notes/notes_week_01.md

 	gcloud auth application-default login
 	```

-	* This is neede, so that Google knows that is is your key
+	* This is need, so that Google knows that is is your key
 	* This will open the browser to authenticate

 When this is done the local computer can interact with the cloud!